Section C. Academic Restructuring

 waiver through permission from the provost: All documents from the department, College/School Councils, and dean levels are submitted

-to the Academic Council (and Graduate Council and University Studies Council, as appropriate)
+to the Academic Council (and Graduate Council and General Education Council, as appropriate)

 for recommendations.
 The affected parties may present their positions to the Council(s),